istio/istio.io/content/en/docs/tasks/policy-enforcement/enabling-policy/index.md

     If policy enforcement is enabled (`disablePolicyChecks` is false), no further action is needed.

-1. Update the `istio` configmap to enable policy checks.
+1. Update the `istio` configuration to enable policy checks.

     Execute the following command from the root Istio directory: